 The Reporter was founded in 1972 to serve as a barometer for Chicago’s progress toward racial equality coming out of the civil rights era.
 As one of America’s most segregated cities and the home of the nation’s largest public housing development, Chicago continues to experience racial and economic inequality.
 The Chicago Reporter serves a critical role in the city and nation by focusing the power of investigative reporting on issues of inequality that rarely receive thorough and regular examination.
 Our core areas of coverage are criminal justice, affordable housing, public health, labor and employment and immigration.

-The Reporter’s signature investigative focus, and its commitment to presenting issues in a dispassionate and unbiased way, allowed it to gain tremendous credibility over time.
-A decade after its inception, the Reporter was used by Mayor Harold Washington to redress longstanding racial inequalities in the distribution of city services.
-Almost 25 years later, the Reporter’s investigation of racially disparate home mortgage lending sparked a lawsuit filed by Illinois Attorney General Lisa Madigan that resulted in an $8.7 billion settlement with Countrywide Financial to modify more than 400,000 home loans nationwide.
-Today, the Reporter serves a wide, diverse and influential audience of policymakers and government officials, members of traditional and new media, social service providers, public policy experts and members of the general public interested in racial and economic equality.
-Our core areas of coverage are Criminal Justice, Affordable Housing, Public Health, Government & Politics, Labor & Employment, and Immigration.
-The Reporter also hosts a weekly radio show, sponsor community forums and bimonthly cocktail parties for followers and supporters.
-Reporter staff
+The Reporter has had a significant impact in its 40-year history.
+In the 1980s, former Chicago Mayor Harold Washington cited the Reporter's work in addressing longstanding racial inequalities in the distribution of city services.
+Almost 25 years later, the Reporter’s investigation of racially disparate home mortgage lending sparked a lawsuit by Illinois Attorney General Lisa Madigan that resulted in an $8.7 billion settlement with Countrywide Financial to modify more than 400,000 home loans nationwide.
+Today, the Reporter continues to serve a diverse and influential audience of policymakers, government officials, journalists, community activists, social service providers and people interested in racial and economic justice.